ethus3h/personal/work/Fall 2018/NMD498/Assignment 4/2018m09d19a20-Assignment-4: Text-Based Proposal.md

 Note that the structure is slightly different than in the template, to present the most relevant and accessible information first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.

+FIXME: Make changes using feedback (in an email labeled from Google-Drive).

 # Abstract

 This proposal introduces a project to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.